Metabolism Profile

 Who is this test suitable for?

-The test is ideal for individuals who want to check their metabolism, blood sugar, and cholesterol – especially if there is a suspicion of nutrient deficiency, diabetes, or cardiovascular risks.
+The test is ideal for anyone who wants to check their metabolism, blood sugar, and cholesterol – especially if there is a suspicion of nutrient deficiency, diabetes, cardiovascular risks, or as part of a preventive examination.

-The sample collection is simple and painless using capillary blood from the fingertip.
+The sampling is simple and painless via capillary blood from the fingertip.
 You will receive a test kit with clear instructions for easy home use.

 How long does it take to receive my results?

-After sending in the sample, you will typically receive your lab results digitally within 3–5 business days.
+After submitting the sample, you will typically receive your lab results digitally within 3–5 business days.

 Why is the HbA1c value important?